CodeYourFuture/curriculum/content/js3/blocks/single-datum/index.md

 > 🎯 Sub-goal: Render _any_ single film datum in the user interface

-We'll consider how to render a single datum before doing this for the whole list.
-We will start with an object like the one below:
+We'll consider how to render any single datum before doing this for the whole list.
+Let's start with an object like the one below:

 ```js
 const film = {